Actual Cash Value: How It Works for Car Insurance

 What Factors Influence the Actual Cash Value of a Car?

-You probably know your car's worth less than when you bought it, but you might be surprised by how many factors affect that final number.
-While specific factors vary by insurance provider, several key elements consistently influence your car's actual cash value:
+You probably know that your car is worth less than when you bought it, but you might be surprised by how many factors affect that final number.
+Several key elements consistently influence your car's actual cash value:

 gauge icon